MicheleTobias/OpenSourceCartography/README.md

 Before we can edit anything, we'll need to ungroup the big single group: Using the Select Tool ![Select Tool](/Images/Tool_Select.PNG), click on some part of the drawing on your canvas.
 Look at the bottom of the window and verify that you've selected a group.
 The text on the bottom of the window will say something like "Group of 15000 objects in root".
 Now ungroup using the Ungroup tool ![Ungroup Tool](/Images/Tool_Ungroup.PNG).
 It may take a while for this process to finish because we have so many nodes.
 Save.

 **Layers**  Another helpful feature of Inkscape is the ability to put items into different layers.
 This concept is very similar to what you're already familiar with in GIS.
 Layers higher in the list sit on top of layers that are lower in the list.
 Layers can be turned on and off to limit what you see but also to reduce the loading time as you work on items in a different layer.
 Usually .svg files saved from QGIS don't have any layers assigned.
-I like to make a layer to start and move everything into this layer.
-Then add more layers as needed to issolate different elements of my map.
+I like to make one layer to start and move everything into this layer.
+Then I add more layers as needed to issolate different elements of my map.
 For example, I typically put all the labels in one layer, all the country polygons in another, and the text and title in another.

 Let's make that first layer to hold everything until we decide to move it:
 1. Open the Layers dialog. ![Layers Button](/Images/Tool_Layers.PNG)  If it docks to the side of the window and the dialog is too small, hover your mouse cursor over the bottom edge of the dialog below the Opacity slider to see the cursor that will let you click and drag to expand the window.